Cray-HPE/community/sig-CSM-Multi-Tenancy/meetings/2022-04-22/README.md

         * Local modifications to the Slurm generator to query HSM group membership
             * David Gloe (HPE) indicated that the WLM Team at HPE is making the same/similar change

-* Possible Future Topics
+* Future Topics
     * Details around mapping process between LDAP and CSM KeyCloak (shasta realm)
         * MVP mapping would be done manually (import users from LDAP, map to shasta realm roles)
             * Role mapping to express that a user is
                 * A tenant administrator
-                * Gas administrative access to a set of tenants (one user can manage zero or more tenants)
+                * Has administrative access to a set of tenants (one user can manage zero or more tenants)
             * (Mark Klein) Need CSCS IAM SME to participate
+    * How a tenant administrator is provided access to the CSM Kubernetes Cluster
+        * One option to explore, Kubernetes OIDC Integration with CSM KeyCloak
     * How tenant user directory federation needs to take shape
         * Would ostensibly use 'external' directory services, not expected to integrate with CSM KeyCloak
-    * Need CSCS IAM SME on this
+        * (Mark Klein) Need CSCS IAM SME on this

 ## Round-table